jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     def subtract():
         return None

-  and the terminal shows another :ref:`TypeError` with a different error message.
+  and the terminal shows another :ref:`TypeError` with a different message.
 Progress again!

   .. code-block:: python